-Table 13 shows cross-sectional asset pricing results using aggregated order flow and Tables 14 and 15 show analogous results using momentum factors based on order-flow disaggregated by customer segment.
+Table 20 shows cross-sectional asset pricing results using aggregated order flow and Table 21 shows analogous results using momentum factors based on order-flow disaggregated by customer segment.
 Overall, the results are very encouraging and suggest that order flow contains important information that can also be used to price momentum portfolio returns.
 It is worth to point out the very different results that we obtain across the different trading segments.
-The estimated coefficients are all statistically significant and they carry the same sign as in Tables 8 and 9.
+The estimated coefficients are, for the most part, statistically significant and they carry the same signs as in Table 14.